Andrew Pennington

 Andrew James Pennington GM (1 February 1960 – 28 January 2000) was a British Liberal Democrat politician and a posthumous recipient of the George Medal in 2001.
-He was a Gloucestershire County Councillor from 1985 until his death in a stabbing attack in 2000.
+He was a Gloucestershire County Councillor from 1985 until his assassination in 2000.

-Background
+Political career

 Pennington lived in Cheltenham, Gloucestershire.
-He was elected as a Liberal to Gloucestershire County Council in the 1985 election, defeating the incumbent Labour councillor in the Hesters Way division with a majority of 183 votes.
-He was re-elected as a Liberal Democrat in 1989, and in 1993 held his seat with 73.3% of the vote.
+He was elected as a Liberal to Gloucestershire County Council in the 1985 election, defeating the incumbent Labour councillor in the Hesters Way division with a majority of 183 votes, obtaining 38.6% of the vote overall.
+He was re-elected as a Liberal Democrat in 1989 with 70.1% of the vote (a majority of 1,307 votes), and in 1993 held his seat with 73.3% of the vote (a majority of 1,272 votes).
+In his last election in 1997, he was re-elected with 65.2% of the vote (a majority of 2,071 votes).

-Death
+Murder

 On 28 January 2000, Pennington was acting as an assistant to Nigel Jones, the Liberal Democrat Member of Parliament (MP) for Cheltenham, during Jones's constituency surgery.
 A constituent, Robert Ashman, whom Jones had been helping with legal disputes, attended the surgery and suddenly attacked Jones with a samurai sword.
 Pennington came to Jones's defence but was fatally injured; he was stabbed nine times from behind, with at least six of the wounds going all the way through his body.
-Jones was badly injured in the hands.
+Jones survived the attack but was badly injured in the hands.
+In 2003, Ashman was found guilty of the attempted murder of Jones and admitted to Pennington's manslaughter on the grounds of diminished responsibility.